 The Effect of the Ligands

-As the ligands attach, imagine them as spaced out evenly around the metal centre.
-Some of the orbitals shown above will be closer to ligands than others, leading to more repulsion and overall higher-energy orbitals.
-This depends, of course, in the geometry of the ligands themselves (surely if 4 or 6 ligands attach, they'll arrange in different ways?).
-This is true, though for simplicity, we'll look at the most common case, which is "octahedral geometry".
-In octahedral complexes, 6 ligands arrange evenly around a metal centre.
-As such, when these ligands bond to our centre, what we observe is a 'splitting' of the d-orbitals, wherein $d_{x^2-y^2}$ and $d_{z^2}$ orbitals end up with higher energy than the other 3.
-We can represent these new energies with a splitting diagram, in which the orbitals' new energies are arranged vertically.
+As the ligands attach, some of the orbitals shown above will be closer to the ligands' electrons than others, leading to more repulsion and overall higher-energy orbitals.
+(This depends, of course, on the geometry of the ligands themselves, since surely if 4 or 6 ligands attach, they'll arrange in different ways?
+This is true, though for simplicity, we'll look at the most common case, octahedral complexes, wherein 6 ligands arrange evenly around a metal centre.)

 d-Electron Splitting Diagrams